lightning-auriga/cookiecutter-cxx-software/{{cookiecutter.repo_name}}/README.md

 {%- if cookiecutter.testing_with_TAP == "yes" %}
   - run `make check` to run any `TAP/automake` tests, or the placeholder
-     - if you run this directory without compiling first, you will again need to override `CPPFLAGS` as follows: `make CPPFLAGS="" check`
+     - if you run this command without compiling first, you will again need to override `CPPFLAGS` as follows: `make CPPFLAGS="" check`
 {%- endif %}